In this blog, I will try to share my experience with SEO and startups.

 - Content (+ on-page SEO), based on this research

-If you remove one of these elements, your SEO strategy might not work or will work not on full capacity.
+If you remove one of these elements, your SEO strategy might not work or will not work at total capacity.

-So, identify top keywords using many keyword tools or SEO competitors research.
+Remember, optimized, and researched keywords can help connect your website to your target audience.
+So, to get started, identify top keywords using many keyword tools or SEO competitors’ research.

 You can start with Google suggest or “Related search” at the bottom of SERP.